hmarchen/S.A.T.S/README.md

 # DEV LOGS

+### February 10th 2025
+- REBASE to another database with Github Projects.
+- Wireframe Development (on paper literally)

 ### February 5, 2025
 - re-do of the login system to make it more mobile friendly
 - fixed formatting errors and styles associated with them